-On the 17th of March, 2019, little 14 month old Chloe Jenkins was diagnosed with Neuroblastoma; a very rare and aggressive form of child cancer.
-Chloe lives in Cork with her mom, Deborah from Kerry, and dad, Gareth from Dublin.
-She is the most amazing little girl with a smile that lights up the world.
+On the 17th of March, 2019, 14 month old Chloe Jenkins was diagnosed with Neuroblastoma; a very rare and aggressive child cancer and one of the hardest cancers to cure.
+Chloe lives in Cork with mom, Deborah from Kerry, and dad, Gareth from Dublin.
+She is the most amazing little girl with a beautiful smile that lights up the world.

-Chloe’s family have set up ‘Chloe’s Journey’ to try to generate funds to help with Chloe’s ongoing care so Deborah and Gareth can focus on her treatment and being by her side.
-Deborah and Gareth, for the moment, have both had to take leave from their employment to provide full time care since Chloe’s diagnosis.
-Funds raised will help alleviate some of the financial costs associated with caring for a seriously ill child as well as travel, accommodation and living expenses involved in multiple hospital stays and clinics.
+Chloe’s family set up ‘Chloe’s Journey’ in August 2019 to generate funds to help with Chloe’s ongoing care so Deborah and Gareth could focus on her treatment and being by her side at this incredibly stressful time while Chloe continues to fight this horrible disease.
+For the moment Deborah and Gareth’s lives have been put on hold and have both had to take leave from their employment to provide full time care since Chloe’s diagnosis.
+Funds raised will help alleviate some of the financial stress associated with caring for a seriously ill child as well as travel, accommodation and living expenses involved in multiple hospital stays and clinics.

 Any funds raised and not used will be donated to charities that have supported Chloe and her family - Aoibheann’s Pink Tie, Hand in Hand, the Irish Cancer Society and the Ronald McDonald House.

 Our family would like to sincerely thank everyone for their continued support.